Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/data/graphs/RPM_as_a_function_of_PWM/README.md

-# Conditions for the measurements
+# Conditions for the graphs

 ## Measurements used in csv_data:
 motor_data_8screws_8bolts_evenly_distributed.csv